-To do this, click on the Assistants menu bar item, then click on the cog icon in the top-right and choose Manage Assistants….
+To do this, click on the Assistants menu bar item, then click on in the top-right and choose Manage Assistants….
 From here, you can either use the checkboxes next to each Assistant’s name to enable or disable them for your document, or Control-click and choose Enable for Document or Disable for Document from the contextual menu.

 Working with Assistants